nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Marking a patient as visited : `mark`

-Marks a specific patient in the record system as having been visited.
+Marks a specific patient in the records system as having been visited.
-The patient should be specified using an INDEX.

-Format: `mark [INDEX]`
+Format: `mark -id ID`

-* If marking after performing a get operation, there is no need to provide an index.
-* If marking after performing retrieving a patient list, an index number is required.
-* Marks the patient at the specified index number as visited.
+* Marks the patient with the specified 'ID' as having been visited.
+* The ID refers to the unique ID shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, ...
+* The ID **must be a positive integer** 1, 2, 3, ...
+* `list` or `find` operations can be performed first to get the ID of the desired patient.

 Examples:
-* `list c/P` followed by `mark 1` marks the 1st patient in the list of patients as having been visited.
+* `mark -id 1` marks the patient with ID of 1 as having been visited.
-* `list c/P t/Kidney Disease a/Toa Payoh` followed by `mark 2` marks the 2nd patient who suffers from
-  kidney disease and lives in Toa Payoh as having been visited.
+* `list c/P` followed by `mark -id 1` marks the patient with ID of 1 as having been visited.
-* `list c/P g/F n/Betty` followed by `mark 3` marks the 3rd patient who is a female and is named Betty as having been visited.
+* `find -n John` followed by `mark -id 1` marks the patient with ID of 1 as having been visited.
-* `get n/JAMES c/P p/81234567` followed by `mark` marks patient named James with phone number 81234567
-  as having been visited.

 ### Clearing all entries : `clear`